Your Ad Here

 .

-Bush Terminal had two unique advantages when compared to the other three Brooklyn based independent or contract terminals (JSC, NYD & BEDT).
-The first of those two advantages gave Bush Terminal a distinct edge over the other independent contract terminals in Brooklyn, and that was their being able to interchange with Class 1 railroads by means of a freight line jointly owned by the New York, New Haven & Hartford and Long Island railroads.
-The second advantage will be discussed below.
+Bush Terminal's distinct advantage over the other Brooklyn independent contract terminals, and that was their being able to interchange with Class 1 railroads by means of a freight line jointly owned by the New York, New Haven & Hartford and Long Island Railroads (the Bay Ridge Branch)

-This freight line ran through the heart of Brooklyn and Queens and was known as the Bay Ridge Branch or Bay Ridge Division of the NYNH&H / LIRR and terminate at the Bay Ridge Yard at 65th Street and First Avenue.
+This freight line ran through the heart of Brooklyn and Queens and was known as the Bay Ridge Branch or Bay Ridge Division of the NYNH&H / LIRR and terminates at the Bay Ridge Yard at 65th Street and First Avenue.
 This route interconnects the Bay Ridge Yard with Sunnyside and Fresh Pond Yards in Queens (and still does to this day).
-At Fresh Pond Yard, an interchange existed with the New York Connecting Railroad, which utilized the Hell Gate Bridge to access the Oak Point Terminal in the Bronx as well as the rest of the mainland United States.
-So, in all actuality, the Bush Terminal Railroad was physically connected to the mainland US after 1916 (the year the Hell Gate bridge was completed).
+At Fresh Pond Yard, an interchange existed with the New York Connecting Railroad, which utilized the Hell Gate Bridge to access the NYNH&H Oak Point Terminal in the Bronx as well as the rest of the mainland United States.
+So, in all actuality and technically, the Bush Terminal Railroad was physically connected to the mainland US after 1916 (the year the Hell Gate bridge was completed).

 In addition to this interchange, the Bush Terminal RR could also interchange with the South Brooklyn Railway at the South Brooklyn Railway Yard located at 39th Street on Second Avenue.
 The following schematic shows the connections and interchanges of the Bush Terminal RR to the other railroads in Brooklyn at the time.
 Please keep in mind, is it not to scale, and is a composite of the various railroads and industries that operated throughout the twentieth century, even though some of the businesses may not have existed all at the same time.